Marsai Martin: Early life

-Martin was born in Plano, Texas, to African-American parents Carol and Joshua Martin.
-Martin's acting career started after a glamour pictorial.
-The photographer gave them a discount in exchange for her father's promise that he would submit the photos to talent agencies.
+Martin was born in Plano, Texas to Carol and Joshua Martin.
+Martin's acting career was launched with a glamour pictorial, in which the photographer gave Martin's parents a discount in exchange for her father's promise that he would submit the photos to talent agencies.
 The photos were sent out to four agencies and one immediately signed her.
-At age five, she landed her first national commercial for Choice Hotel.
+At age five, Martin landed her first national commercial for Choice Hotel.
 Her family then moved to Los Angeles in 2013, so she could pursue an acting career.

 Career

+2014–2015: Career beginnings

 In 2014, Martin was cast as Diane Johnson, the daughter of Andre (Anthony Anderson) and Rainbow Johnson (Tracee Ellis Ross) on the ABC sitcom Black-ish, created by Kenya Barris.
 For her breakthrough role, Martin has received numerous awards and nominations, including three NAACP Image Awards for Outstanding Supporting Actress in a Comedy Series and a Young Artist Award.
 She has received six NAACP Image Awards nominations and two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

+2016–2019: Breakthrough with An American Girl Story and Little

 In 2016, Martin made her film debut, playing a leading role in the Amazon Studios original film An American Girl Story – Melody 1963: Love Has to Win, set in Detroit during the Civil Rights Movement.
 That same year, she did a voice role for the movie Nina, which tells the life story of American artist and activist Nina Simone.
 In 2019, Martin starred in her first studio feature film, the comedy Little, for Universal Pictures.
 At the age of 13, she became executive producer of the film, making her the youngest person to ever produce a movie, as well as the youngest African-American producer.